JRMfer/Project/REPORT.md

 The visualization consists of the following components:

-* Every html template contains a fixed navbar at the top with 4 navegational links and 3 interactive elements (dropdowns) and a footer at the bottom
+* Every html template contains a fixed navbar at the top with 4 navegational links and 3 interactive elements (dropdowns) and a footer at the bottom as well as a favicon in the title.

 * A homepage with image  an on top of the image a text block (html template #1)